alakazamn/physics/README.md

 # Basic 2D Game Engine
 Written for AP Physics.
 Press [W] to jump, and try not to run into anything or fall off the map.
+If you die, you'll have to refresh the page.
+I didn't really have time to finish the game mechanics (i.e. respawn, score, and infinite world generation)

 Visit online at: https://physics-demo.herokuapp.com/ (easiest).